How Can Design Thinking Increase Team Engagement?

 Effective communication is essential for team engagement.
 Communication needs to work both ways.
 Team members should feel heard and valued.
 Design thinking can be used to identify communication barriers and co-create solutions that will improve communication between team members.

-Reducing burnout and stress
+Reducing Burnout and Stress

 Burnout and stress are major contributors to disengagement and low morale.
 The design thinking process can be used to help create a workplace where employees can find better work-life balance and will be less stressed.